nbaldzhiev/tourradar-europe-page-tests/README.md

 ## Running tests

-You can run the tests either locally or via GitHub Actions.
+You can run the tests in three ways: locally via Node, locally via Docker or via GitHub Actions.
 They run using 1 worker and against Chromium, Firefox and Webkit (Desktop Safari).

-### Locally

-After installing, run

-    $ npx playwright test

 ### GitHub Actions (CI)